 “As a parent of two very young children… my voice matters.”

-Laura was invited to participate in a study to improve communication between physicians, pediatric patients, and the patients’ families.
-At that time she realized how important her input is in guiding the health care for her children and herself.
-She believes that a sustainable, effective health care system doesn’t exist without patient involvement.
+Laura took part in a study to improve communication between physicians, pediatric patients, and patients’ families.
+The study showed her how important her input is in guiding health care for her children and herself.